NoahWoodrum/roman_numerals/README.md

 ## Convert Arabic numerals into Roman numerals.
 ### A project by Tom and Noah
+---
+### Description
+This program takes as input a number and returns that number converted to Roman Numerals.

+The maximum number accountable is 9'999.
+---
 ### Installation
 1. git clone this repo
 2. cd into the directory it creates
 3. run romanNumerals.js in your preferred way (eg: Node, repl)
+---
 ### Specification
 Converts numbers into Roman numerals.
+The maximum number accountable is 9'999.
 Roman numerals are based on seven symbols:

 Symbol  Value